-- Major in Media + Communication with a choice of four streams leading to a BA degree: - General - Media Studies - Leadership Communication - Professional Writing - Major in Corporate Communication (in conjunction with the School of Business) Note: This program is offered under the written consent of the Minister of Advanced Education effective May 27, 2010, having undergone a quality assessment process and been found to meet the criteria established by the minister. - Concentration or Minor in Media + Communication.
+- Major in Media + Communication with a choice of four streams leading to a BA degree:

+- General

+- Media Studies

+- Leadership Communication

+- Professional Writing

+- Concentration or Minor in Media + Communication.

 - Concentration or Minor in Media + Communication: Film Studies.

-- Minor in Media + Communication: Professional
+- Minor in Media + Communication: Professional Writing.

-Writing.
+See the TWU website for program checklists.

 Music

 Department of Music

-Jon Thompson, DMA Chair
+Cathrie Yuen, M.Mus., Chair

 This program is offered under TWU's exempt status with the Degree Quality Assessment Board.

 The Department of Music offers: